-Though the team has been long-suffering, everyone in Washington still loves their baseball team.
-When the Seattle Mariners lost their longtime play-by-play announcer Dave Niehaus, the entire city mourned.
+Though the Seattle Mariners has been long-suffering, everyone in Washington still loves their baseball team.
+When they lost their longtime play-by-play announcer Dave Niehaus, the entire city mourned.

 Macklemore is one of the biggest modern names in Seattle music.
-His experiences growing up listening to the Mariners inspired him to record “My Oh My” after Niehaus’ death.
+His experiences growing up listening to the Mariners inspired him to record “My Oh My” after Niehaus’s death.

 It’s a telling song from Gibbard, who several years later would become sober.
 Within the context of the singer’s struggles with addiction, the song takes on an even more powerful and literal meaning.

 6. “Frances Farmer Will Have Her Revenge On Seattle” By Nirvana

 Nirvana wrote “Frances Farmer Will Have Her Revenge On Seattle” as a tribute to the Seattle actress and her struggles with mental health issues.
 Farmer was involuntarily committed to psychiatric hospitals throughout her life.

 Cobain saw parallels between himself and Farmer, especially in how the media treats mental health issues and celebrities.
 The song’s raw sound and aggressive lyrics belie the pain and suffering of Cobain at this late stage in his career.

 A little over a year from the track’s release, Cobain would take his own life.
 Seattle and the entire world mourned the voice of a generation gone too soon.

 The song “Seattle” is Perry Como’s cover of the theme song for Here Come the Brides.
 While the TV show takes place in Seattle during the nineteenth century, the singer cracked the top 40 in 1969 for his single.